-Module Function Notes Authentication Provides for data integrity and data-origin authentication The following authentication protocols are supported: HMAC-MD5-96HMAC-SHA-96 The entire message is checked for integrity.
+Module Function Notes Authentication Provides for data integrity and data-origin authentication The following authentication protocols are supported: • HMAC-MD5-96 • HMAC-SHA-96 The entire message is checked for integrity.
 For a message to be authenticated, it needs to pass the authentication check and the timeliness check.
-Privacy Provides data confidentiality The following encryption protocols are supported to encrypt messages: Advanced Encryption Standard (AES)Data Encryption Standard (DES) Note: If privacy is used, then the message also requires authentication.
-Timeliness Provides message timeliness and replay protection The timeliness values in an SNMP message are used to do timeliness checking.
+Privacy Provides data confidentiality The following encryption protocols are supported to encrypt messages: Timeliness Provides message timeliness and replay protection The timeliness values in an SNMP message are used to do timeliness checking.
 This checking is performed only if authentication is applied to the message.